- About the Person-Specific Select Menus Report

 About the Person-Specific Select Menus Report

-The Person-Specific Select Menus report generates a personal menu for persons with the table select service type and advance ordering service type.
+The Person-Specific Select Menus report generates a personal menu for residents with the table select service type and advance ordering service type.

-The Person-Specific Select Menus report is designed for staff who take orders so that they know what options to present to the residents or patients.
-Note that typically with the advance ordering service, the menus are distributed beforehand to residents/patients for them to circle the items they want to receive, and then the menus picked up by staff.
+The Person-Specific Select Menus report is designed for staff who take orders for residents.
+If a resident has the advance ordering service type, then typically the menus are distributed beforehand by staff so that the residents can circle the items they want, and then afterwards the menus are picked up by staff.

 Note: A person marked off-premise (LOA) will not be included in the report.